MewsSystems/gitbook-connector-api/guidelines/environments.md

 ### Security Policy

-> **To protect the live data of each property, please store your production tokens securely and do not share them publicly.**
+> **IMPORTANT!** To protect the live data of each property, please store your production tokens securely and do not share them publicly.

 ### Request limits